Insight

 Quick answer

 UK funeral prices vary substantially by region.
-The median direct cremation in London sits well above the UK median; the cheapest UK regions sit below.
+The median direct cremation in London sits well above the UK median; lower-priced UK regions sit below.
 The gap reflects premises costs, wage levels, local market structure, and the corporate-vs-independent ownership mix — all of which feed into the funeral director’s published price.

 Because the CMA Funerals Order requires the same fixed format on every UK funeral director’s website, like-for-like regional comparison is reliable.
-The figures below are live from 2,817 captured Standardised Price Lists.
+The figures below are live from 2,849 captured Standardised Price Lists.

 The regional headline figures